ALaks96/signalML/README.md

 ```
 Here we simply start by loading the model into our environment and define two simple routes.
 A first just to check if the server is running and a second '/inference' which will call the model etc. In this second route, it starts by retrieving an audio file from a given request using the part key 'file'.
 It then calls the predict function from our _prediction.py_ script (which will also call our extractFeatures function from our _preprocessing.py_ script) which will handle the whole Input to Output pipeline on the .wav we retrieved from the request.
 Once the pipeline is executed, we simply send as a JSON response the information we built in our _prediction.py_ script.
 There is also a custom encoder for JSON above our server, to ensure the object types of our responses.
 It is set to listen on 0.0.0.0 so localhost or 0.0.0.0 and by default on port 5000.

-With all the above code, we are able to run a flask server with our inference pipeline locally provided we have the adequate Python environment.
+With all the above code we are able to run a flask server with our inference pipeline locally, provided we have the adequate Python environment.
 However, the goal here is to deploy this to the Edge (or another platform) so to do this we use Docker to encapsulate it all.

-Our Dockerfile uses a python-slim image (for size optimization purposes), which has Python built-in as well as a series of Linux/C/C++ libraries already installed.
+Our Dockerfile uses a python-slim base image (for size optimization purposes), which has Python built-in as well as a series of Linux/C/C++ libraries already installed.
 We add one library for image processing purposes (libsndfile1) and pip install the required packages for the execution of our model (tf, keras, etc.).
 We also clear out caches and other unnecessary files.
 We then set the entrypoint to a shell script (startFlask.sh which is just: `python3 server.py`) which simply launches our flask server with python to listen to requests and send responses.
-We also expose on port 5000 to ensure where Docker is "listening"/"talking".
+We also expose on port 5000 to ensure where Docker is listening.

 _deploy/Dockerfile_
 ```docker